EPP Accreditation And Assessment

 |2017 Report Card|

-The Council for the Accreditation of Educator Preparation requires the following information on Program Impact, Program Outcomes, and Consumer Information.
+The Council for the Accreditation of Educator Preparation requires the following information on Completer Effectiveness, Employer Satisfaction, Candidate Competency, and Candidate Employment.

-[1.2] - All initial licensure programs in the Helen DeVos College of Education are approved by the Tennessee Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
+All initial licensure programs in the Helen DeVos College of Education are approved by the Tennessee Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
 The following link lists all initial licensure programs reviewed and approved by both TNDOE and the CAEP in the Fall of 2017.
 The sole advanced program, Educational Leadership, has been approved by TNDOE and is currently under review by the CAEP.
+No data is provided for the sole, advanced program in Educational Leadership due to the three-year sample size being below ten completers.

 Tennessee’s State Board of Education produces EPP Report Cards annually.
 Provider impact can be found on this page of Lee University’s most recent report.
-Six metrics use three unique, state-wide assessments to gauge impact on learning and development by completers serving in Tennessee’s public schools: Observation Scores, TVAAS (value-added) Scores, and Level of Effectiveness Scores.
-Observation and TVAAS scores are disaggregated and found under the specific metric.
+Six metrics use three unique, state-wide assessments to gauge impact on learning and development by completers serving in Tennessee’s public schools: Observation Scores, TVAAS (value-added) Scores, and Level of Effectiveness Scores which include school-based evaluations of completers’ professional knowledge, skills, and dispositions.
+Observation and TVAAS scores are disaggregated by program and content area.

-Measure 7 – Ability of completers to be hired in education positions for which they have prepared
+Measure 4 - Ability of completers to be hired (in positions for which they have prepared.)

 Tennessee’s State Board of Education produces EPP Report Cards annually.
 Employment data can be found on this page of Lee University’s most recent Report Card.
-Data reported on this measure is somewhat misleading in that 1) approximately half of all completers choose to teach in a state other than Tennessee (or directly begin graduate education), and 2) later graduate school enrollment and transitions out of state are unaccounted for.
-Specific to the 2019-2020 completers for the EPP, less than eight percent were either unable to be contacted or found not employed in their certification field.
+Data reported on this measure is somewhat misleading in that 1) approximately 52% of all undergraduate completers choose to teach in a state other than Tennessee (or directly begin graduate education), and 2) later graduate school enrollment and transitions out of state are unaccounted for.
+Specific to the most recent cohort of completers for the EPP, less than eight percent were either unable to be contacted or found not employed in their certification field.